Student Handbook

 The basis of our plan to support building a strong and welcoming community at Newport Heights Elementary is to be intentional in teaching children social and emotional competencies while developing an awareness of how one’s behavior affects others.
 Integrated throughout daily lessons will be instruction focused on developing the emotional intelligence of students.
 This is frequently referred to as “Social/Emotional Learning (SEL).”

 The broad purpose of PBIS is to improve the effectiveness, efficiency and equity of schools by improving social, emotional and academic outcomes for all students, including students with disabilities and students from marginalized of underrepresented groups.
 PBIS was developed from research in the fields of behavior theory and effective instruction as a means to support all students through intervention ranging from universal or school-wide systems to developing individualized plans for specific students.
-School-wide PBIS focuses on the development and implementation of pro-active procedures and practices to prevent problem behavior for all students and directly improving school climate.
+School-wide PBIS focuses on the development and implementation of procedures and practices to teach pro-social behavior that fosters a safe and respectful learning environment.

 At Newport Heights, we use “Sam’s Big Three” behavioral expectations to guide the expected behavior we teach in the classrooms and in the common areas of our school.